 Dr. Newman is a professor of surgery and pediatrics at the George Washington University School of Medicine and Health Sciences.
 He is a graduate of the University of North Carolina at Chapel Hill and received his medical education at Duke University.
 He completed his surgical residency at the Brigham and Women's Hospital and also served as the Arthur Tracy Cabot Fellow at Harvard Medical School.

-Currently, Dr. Newman serves as the vice chair/chair-elect of the Children’s Hospital Association Board of Trustees and previously served as the Chair of the Committee on Advocacy and Policy.
+Currently, Dr. Newman serves as the chairman of the Children’s Hospital Association Board of Trustees and previously served as the Chair of the Committee on Advocacy and Policy.
 He is also a member of the board of directors for the District of Columbia Hospital Association.
 In addition, Dr. Newman serves on the board of the Economic Club of Washington, Greater Washington Board of Trade, Federal City Council, D.C.
 Chamber of Commerce and Fight for Children.
 Previously, he served as a board member of commissioners of the Joint Commission, a member of the Board of Governors of the American Pediatric Surgical Association, as Chair of the Surgery Section of the American Academy of Pediatrics, and on the Commonwealth Council on Childhood Success in Virginia.

 In 2017, Dr. Newman’s medical memoir, Healing Children: A Surgeon’s Stories from the Frontiers of Pediatric Medicine, debuted as an Amazon bestseller in pediatrics.